Query-Driven Metadata Filtering

 1. Entity Registry (DynamoDB)

 Stores known clients with aliases for fuzzy matching.
-Clients are synced from Linear Teams via webhooks and the sync Lambda.
+Clients are managed via the Management UI in the web application.

 | Attribute | Type | Description |